Mix and Match Your Mums

 Give your fall window boxes a burst of color with mums and other seasonal plants in similar hues.
 Multi-colored cabbages with dark leaves and pink centers harmoniously complement the mums in this window box.
 A bountiful harvest of white gourds and small pumpkins enhance the whole effect.

 For a fun fall display, drop potted mums into carved pumpkins and arrange in a row or in groups on ledges and steps to welcome guests to your next autumn get-together.
 You could even combine your pumpkin-potted mums with Halloween decor by placing them in painted pumpkins.
 If you need the display to last longer than a few days, opt for faux pumpkins.

 Display Mums in Vintage Finds

-If you happen to have an old bicycle around or can pick one up cheap at a garage sale or thrift store, they can make the perfect showcase for a bunch of colorful fall mums.
+If you happen to have an old bicycle around or can pick one up cheap at a garage sale or thrift store, turn it into a chic showcase for a bunch of colorful fall mums.
 Attach baskets using hooks or wire and enjoy!
-Try other vintage containers or finds to display plants for a truly unique look.
+Try other vintage containers or finds to display plants for a truly unique, rustic look.